jim60105/YoutubeSegmentDownloader/README.md

 Get the latest release: [Github Release](https://github.com/jim60105/YoutubeSegmentDownloader/releases/latest)

-Install with the setup.exe
+Please download and install with the **setup.exe**

 - Checking upgrade automatically when this software is started
 - Setup will install .NET 6.0 Runtime for you
 - Setting shortcuts on the Desktop and Start Up Menu

-Or you can run YoutubeSegmentDownloader.exe directly with .NET 6.0 runtime.
+Or you can just download **YoutubeSegmentDownloader.exe**, if you don't care about the above.

 ## LICENSE